-The RS 125 GP Replica is a bike that takes the racing heritage from one of Italy’s finest racing outfits, and places it on the road.
-This means the power and performance of the bike is top notch for a modern day 4-stroke 125cc, the styling is great – but it would have just been even better if there were a couple more additions on the bike as standard.
+The RS 125 GP Replica is a bike that takes the racing heritage from one of Italy’s finest racing outfits and places it on the road.
+This means the power and performance of the bike is top-notch, the styling is great – but there are just a couple of finishing touches missing for me.

 To get the most out of this bike on the road (or track) you need to live high in the rev range, which is typical for a sports bike and 125cc, but if you’re cruising in a high gear at anything less than 6000rpm you’re going waiting for the power to be delivered if needing to accelerate quickly.
 Again, you get used to it easily, and just need to shift down to get the engine singing to make the most of the full 15bhp and 10.4Nm of torque that the bike has at your disposal – which is by no means outrageous, but is right on the limit for CBT and A1 riders.
 It gets no better than this for power on a stock 125cc.

-One stand out point for me is the RS 125 GPs gearing.
+One stand-out point for me is the RS 125 GPs gearing.
 First gear could do with a tiny bit more in it, but you just have to get used to the fact you need to shift near enough instantly from 1st to 2nd.
-If not, you hit the limiter - and I mean you literally hit it - if you’re not careful you are lurched forward whilst the bike screams for the next gear and power drops off a cliff.
-Once you’re outside of 1st and working through the 6 speed gearbox, you realise how well tuned in to the engine the gear ratios are.
-I had no problems with getting power down when living in the 7k+ rev range, and comfortably cruising at 70mph in a tall 6th gear.
+If not, you hit the limiter - and I mean you literally hit it - if you’re not careful you lurch forward whilst the bike screams for the next gear and power drops off a cliff.
+Once you’re outside of 1st and working through the 6-speed gearbox, you realise how well tuned in to the engine the gear ratios are.
+I had no problems with getting the power down when living in the 7k+ rev range, and comfortably cruising at 70mph in a tall 6thgear.

 Thinner tyres do also mean you can throw it from one side to the other easily as well, so combined with the light nature of the bike you could really throw this around the twisties if you were so inclined.